 enjoy lives of leisure.

-in Switzerland where they go on "buying trips — not shopping trips" and
+in Switzerland where they go on "buying trips" — not shopping trips, buying trips

-buy expensive diamond jewelry, while ordinary Americans — non-members —
+— where they buy expensive diamond jewelry, while ordinary Americans

 Michael Rogge describes the specialness of a cult this way:

 Movements will usually extol their superiority over others.